 Everything’s more Fun When you’re Flexible

-How are you spending your leisure time this summer?
+How are you spending your leisure time lately?
 Long walks on the beach?
 Hiking the trails at your nearby park?
 Games of doubles on the tennis court?
 Golf?
 Gardening?
 Swimming?
 Cycling with your grandkids?
-Flexibility—and we’re talking the muscular kind here, although a go-with-the-flow attitude is also an asset--makes every activity you do a little easier and a little more successful.
+No matter what your plans are, flexibility—and we’re talking the muscular kind here—makes every activity you do a little easier and a little more successful.
 How do you maintain or improve your flexibility?
-Regular stretching.

 Despite all the benefits, stretching is often overlooked.
-Be honest, have you sometimes walked out the door of your Curves without doing your post-circuit stretches?
-Some days it just feels as though we only have time for the main course no sides, even though we should consider stretching an integral part of the whole.
+Be honest, have you sometimes finished a gym workout without doing your post-workout stretches?
+Some days it just feels as though we only have time for the main course, no sides, even though we should consider stretching an integral part of a complete whole body workout.

-Consider making the Stretch and Strength Class* a regular part of your fitness routine, so that you can enjoy fully all the fun that summer has to offer.
+If you’re not already a member, consider making Curves a regular part of your exercise routine, so that you can pursue your fitness relationship goals and enjoy fully all the fun life has to offer… in tip-top shape.